-Take a bus or taxi from Vernon to Giverny
+Take a Bus or Taxi from Vernon to Giverny

 When you get off the train you will see a queue of taxis just waiting to jet you off to Giverny.
 This will cost around 20 Euros.
-You can also catch the shuttle bus for 10 Euros, payable on board.
+You can also catch the shuttle bus for 10 Euros, payable onboard.
 Here is a timetable for the bus.

-Ride a bike from Vernon to Giverny
+Ride a Bike from Vernon to Giverny

 I am so glad that this was the way we got to Giverny.
 It gave us a chance to really experience the countryside in Normandy.
 We saw various flowers, country homes, villages and churches.

-Where to rent a bike in Vernon, France
+Where to Rent a Bike in Vernon, France

 The bike rental shop is right across the street from the train station in two cafes: Bar Restaurant du Chemin de Fer or Les Amis de Monet cafe.
 The bikes are a sorry lot, but the ride is flat and easy, so they are more than sufficient for around 12 Euros with a helmet.

-The bike path from Vernon to Giverny
+The Bike Path from Vernon to Giverny

-The 3 mile bike path is well-marked and will first lead you through the medieval town of Vernon either in bike lanes or along the sidewalk.
+The 3-mile bike path is well-marked and will first lead you through the medieval town of Vernon either in bike lanes or along the sidewalk.
 You will cross over the River Seine with gorgeous views and the remnants of a historic bridge.
 The only part of the trail that confused me was right over the river.
 But there are signs, so keep following the ones that say “Giverny bike path” even though it seems to be taking you in the wrong direction.
 Watch the above YouTube video to see what the path looks like.

-We took time to stop for a picnic lunch in the Normandy countryside, which was so peaceful and enjoyable.
+We took the time to stop for a picnic lunch in the Normandy countryside, which was so peaceful and enjoyable.

 We came to Giverny, like most people, to see Monet’s gardens in person.
-However, this small artist colony and village is adorable with small patioed restaurants, sprawling chateaus and numerous gardens set among stone buildings.
+However, this small artist colony and the village is adorable with small patioed restaurants, sprawling chateaus and numerous gardens set among stone buildings.
 I would love to return and stay at night, perhaps at the charming La Dîme de Giverny.
 This would be an ideal place to spend a day slowly meandering through the various museums and gardens and having lunch.
 We had a train to catch back to Paris though, so on to Monet’s House we went…

-Visiting Monet’s House and Gardens in spring
+Visiting Monet’s House and Gardens in the Spring

-The formal gardens at Monet’s house in Giverny
+The Formal Gardens at Monet’s House in Giverny

 When you first enter from the ticket office you will be in the formal gardens, also called Clos Normand.
 The gardener’s placement of color and species is beyond talented and follows the theories that Claude applied in planning the garden.
 Although they are more formal, they are not structured or stiff.
 His goal was “a garden full of perspectives, symmetries and colours”.
 To read more about that visit Giverny’s garden website.
 If you are a garden lover, this place is a treat to immerse yourself in.
 When you are done exploring this garden follow the signs to Monet’s backyard…